Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Introduction

 \section{Introduction}

-Action recognition has become a fundamental task in a wide range of real-world applications.
-It involves the understanding of actions occurring within video sequences, allowing for diverse applications in everyday scenarios such as video surveillance~\cite{oad-surveillance}, autonomous driving~\cite{Kim_2019_CVPR,ramanishka2018CVPR}, and human-robot interaction~\cite{oad-robot}.
+Recognizing actions in video sequences has become a fundamental task in a wide range of real-world applications, particularly in assistive technologies that enhance safety, efficiency, and quality of life.
+These technologies are increasingly integral to diverse domains, including video surveillance~\cite{oad-surveillance}, autonomous driving~\cite{Kim_2019_CVPR,ramanishka2018CVPR}, and human-robot interaction~\cite{oad-robot}.
+Specifically, video monitoring systems, such as smarthomes and robots, stand to benefit immensely from these advances.
+These systems have the potential to significantly improve the quality of life for older adults in domestic environments and enhance worker safety in industrial settings, thereby driving innovation in both healthcare and industrial safety.

 In some of these cases, the effectiveness of the provided solutions depends on their ability to operate online and in real-time.
-However, in several other cases (\emph{e.g.} routine analysis~\cite{TALAVERA2020107330,MENCHON2023101846}), offline analysis of behavior is sufficient.
-In such cases, the consideration of the broader context provided by the entire video, may lead to improved model performance.
+In other scenarios, however, offline analysis of behavior may be sufficient.
+In such cases, considering the broader context provided by the entire video can improve model performance.
+For example, routine analysis can be used to detect behavioral changes in elderly individuals~\cite{TALAVERA2020107330,MENCHON2023101846}, or to identify errors in industrial assembly tasks~\cite{Flaborea_2024_CVPR,Sener_2022_CVPR,Schoonbeek_2024_WACV}.

 In the offline setting, action recognition and action detection emerge as the primary tasks in analyzing trimmed and untrimmed videos, respectively.
 Action recognition involves categorizing videos into predefined classes~\cite{wang2021actionclip,wu2023revisiting}, whereas action detection extends this by identifying the temporal boundaries of each action within the video~\cite{dai2022ms,dai2021pdan}.
-While the former pursues a straightforward goal, the latter benefits from the sequential nature of actions to enrich the temporal context, thereby reinforcing the robustness of the model.
+While the former pursues a straightforward goal, the latter benefits from the sequential nature of actions to enrich the temporal context, thereby reinforcing the robustness of the employed model and solution.